microsoft/TypeScript-Handbook/pages/Modules.md

 # Introduction

 Starting with the ECMAScript 2015, JavaScript has modules.
 TypeScript shares this concept.
+Modules are packages of code and declarations that declare their dependencies using `import` and `export`.
+Modules provide for code reuse, isolation, and tooling support for bundling.
+In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.

 Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported using one of the [`export` forms](#export).
 Conversely, to consume a variable, function, class, interface, etc. exported from a different module, it has to be imported using one of the [`import` forms](#import).